Ireland in the Eurovision Song Contest 1980

-Ireland entered the Eurovision Song Contest 1980, sending Johnny Logan to the contest with the song "What's Another Year", written by Shay Healy.
+Ireland was represented at the Eurovision Song Contest 1980 with the song "What's Another Year", written by Shay Healy, and performed by Johnny Logan.
+The Irish participating broadcaster, Radio Telefís Éireann (RTÉ), selected its entry through a national final.
+The entry eventually won the Eurovision Song Contest.

 Before Eurovision

 National final

-The Irish national final to select the Irish representative for the Eurovision Song Contest 1980, was held on 9 March 1980 at the RTÉ Studios in Dublin and was hosted by Larry Gogan.
-It was organised by the Irish broadcaster of the contest Raidió Teilifís Éireann (RTÉ).
+Radio Telefís Éireann (RTÉ) held the sixteenth edition of the National Song Contest on 9 March 1980 at its studios in Dublin, hosted by Larry Gogan.
 Eight songs were performed live to the Irish viewers and listeners, with the winning song being decided by 10 regional juries across the country.
-The winner went on to win the Eurovision Song Contest in The Hague, which gave Ireland its second victory, ten years after its first.